wazuh/wazuh-documentation/source/amazon/services/supported-services/inspector.rst

 	:align: center
 	:width: 100%

 #.
+Configure the assessment target:

-Choose a name for the assessment target and select if you are going to include all EC2 instances in the scans or if you prefer to filter them based on a tag by enabling or disabling the ``Include all EC2 instances in this AWS account and region`` checkbox.
+    #.
+Choose a name for the assessment target.

+    #.
+Select if you are going to include all EC2 instances in the scans or if you prefer to filter them based on a tag by enabling or disabling the ``Include all EC2 instances in this AWS account and region`` checkbox.

+    #.
 If you prefer to install the agents by hand, disable the ``Install the Amazon Inspector Agent on all EC2 instances in this assessment target`` checkbox.

-   Then, click on ``Next``.
+    #.
+Click on ``Next``.

 	.. thumbnail:: ../../../images/aws/aws-inspector-assessment-target.png
 	    :align: center
 	    :width: 100%

     .. note:: If you prefer to install the Inspector Classic agents by hand follow the instructions on the `AWS documentation's agent installation section <https://docs.aws.amazon.com/inspector/v1/userguide/inspector_installing-uninstalling-agents.html>`_.

 #.
+Configure the assessment template.
 Choose the name, duration, and periodicity of the analysis and click on ``Next``.

     .. thumbnail:: ../../../images/aws/aws-inspector-assessment-template.png
 	:align: center